Skip to content

 Here’s the rate structure:

-There’s no exemption threshold.
+There is no exemption threshold.
 None.
 A $50,000 transfer to a niece is taxable at 15%.
 A $5 million transfer to a grandchild is taxable at 4.5%.
-The federal exemption doesn’t shield you from a single dollar of Pennsylvania inheritance tax.
+The federal exemption does not shield you from a single dollar of Pennsylvania inheritance tax.

 A Pennsylvania family could owe zero dollars in federal estate tax and still owe tens of thousands in state inheritance tax.
 This happens all the time.

 The $15 million exemption is genuinely useful for high-net-worth families.
-But it’s created a planning complication that I’m now seeing in client files.
+But it has created a planning complication I am now seeing in client files.

 Many existing estate plans contain formula clauses designed to maximize the federal exemption.
-They worked beautifully under the old $5.8 million exemption.
+They worked well under the smaller exemptions in effect when those plans were drafted, roughly $5 million per person from 2011 to 2017 and about $11 million to $13.99 million per person from 2018 to 2025.
 An “AB trust” or “credit shelter trust” would direct enough assets to the second spouse’s trust to use up the exemption, minimizing estate taxes.

-But with a $15 million exemption, those formulas now allocate vastly more to the non-tax-sheltered trust, creating unintended consequences.
+With a $15 million exemption, those formulas now allocate vastly more to the non-tax-sheltered trust, creating unintended consequences.
 Surviving spouses lose flexibility.
-Bequests shift in ways the client didn’t anticipate.
+Bequests shift in ways the client did not anticipate.
 Assets end up in trusts that trigger unnecessary income tax.

 If you created your estate plan between 2010 and 2024, you likely have a formula clause that needs review and probably modification.

-If you’re charitably inclined and have a Pennsylvania estate subject to inheritance tax, charitable giving becomes disproportionately powerful in Pennsylvania.
+If you are charitably inclined and have a Pennsylvania estate subject to inheritance tax, charitable giving becomes disproportionately powerful.
 A $100,000 gift to charity avoids the 4.5%-15% inheritance tax that would otherwise apply, depending on who the beneficiary would have been.
-In effective terms, a charitable gift of $100,000 costs your family less than a $100,000 gift to a non-charitable beneficiary.
+In effective terms, a $100,000 charitable gift costs your family less than a $100,000 gift to a non-charitable beneficiary.

 This is true regardless of the federal exemption.
-It’s purely a Pennsylvania phenomenon.
+It is purely a Pennsylvania phenomenon.

 First, if you have an estate plan from the last decade, have it reviewed.
 The new federal exemption may have thrown your planning out of alignment.

 Second, understand that the federal exemption is one issue and Pennsylvania inheritance tax is another.
-They’re separate systems with separate rules.
+They are separate systems with separate rules.
 You need both on your radar.

-Third, if you’re charitably inclined, understand that Pennsylvania law gives you an outsized incentive compared to other states.
+Third, if you are charitably inclined, Pennsylvania law gives you an outsized incentive compared to other states.
 That should influence your planning.

-Fourth, if you’re married and your plan relied on old exemption formulas, now is the time to update it.
+Fourth, if you are married and your plan relied on old exemption formulas, now is the time to update it.
 The cost of updating is far less than the tax cost of leaving outdated formulas in place.

 The federal exemption increase is good news for high-net-worth families.
-But it’s not a complete solution, and it’s created planning complications for families with existing plans.
+But it is not a complete solution, and it has created planning complications for families with existing plans.
 Pennsylvania’s inheritance tax remains a separate, unforgiving system that requires deliberate planning to minimize.

 We coordinate federal and state tax planning, review outdated estate plans, and structure gifts and bequests to actually align with how Pennsylvania law works.